 Mortgage Interest Rate Trends and Predictions

 Mortgage rates appear to be on the rise for the first time in decades.
 TransUnion’s predictions were partially based on the Fed’s previous decision to issue continued rate increases throughout 2019, which was ultimately put on hold until later in the year.
-However, the Fed already increased interest rates in 2018, which already had some effect on mortgage rates.
+However, the Fed already increased interest rates in 2018, which caused some effect on mortgage rates.

 As the Fed increases interest rates, mortgage rates will naturally rise to compensate for the higher cost of borrowing money.
 If Fed interest rates continue to rise in 2019 and again in 2020, mortgage rates are likely to increase as well.